 The demerara sugar crystals are slightly larger than white sugar crystals which makes it ideal for adding crunchy texture in baking.
 The flavor is also unique and rich that elevates the flavors of any recipe.

 What is Demerara Sugar?
-[Explained]

 Energy and Nutrient Content of Demerara Sugar:

-I teaspoon of Demerara Sugar provides 20 kcals.
+1 teaspoon of Demerara Sugar provides 20 kcals.

-Carbohydrates: It instantly provides you with energy.
+It is made carbohydrates in the form of sugar and instantly provides you with energy.

-Other nutrients: The minerals that it has are Potassium, iron, phosphorus, calcium, zinc, magnesium as well as copper.
+The minerals that it has are Potassium, iron, phosphorus, calcium, zinc, magnesium as well as copper.
 Moreover, it also contains vitamins A and B complex.

-Uses of Demerara Sugar:
+Uses of Demerara Sugar